eslint/eslint/docs/src/developer-guide/package-json-conventions.md

 Scripts that generate a set of files from source code and / or data MUST have names that begin with `build`.

 If a package contains any `build:*` scripts, there MAY be a script named `build`.
 If so, SHOULD produce the same output as running each of the `build` scripts individually.
 It MUST produce a subset of the output from running those scripts.

+### Release

+Scripts that have public side effects (publishing the web site, committing to Git, etc.) MUST begin with `release`.

 ### Lint